mynodebtc/mynode_docs/docs/intro/getting-started.md

 **Note:** It is recommended to [change your password](/device/changing-password).

-From here, you can start using all the features myNode has to offer!
+From here, you can start using all the features MyNode has to offer!

 ## Next Steps